GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Silver Creek, NE 68640-0490

-History: St. Rose of Lima Church, Genoa, has been a predominantly non-Native American parish administered by Omaha archdiocesan priests who attended to Catholic students (e.g. Dakota, Omaha, Ponca, Winnebago) at the Genoa Government Indian School, Genoa, Nebraska, 1920-1934.
+History: St. Rose of Lima Church, Genoa, Nance County, Nebraska, has been a predominantly non-Native American parish in the Archdiocese of Omaha (Archives: Omaha, Nebraska).
+Omaha archdiocesan priests at St. Rose’s attended to Native America students (e.g. Dakota, Omaha, Ponca, Winnebago) at the Genoa Government Indian School, Genoa, Nance County, Nebraska, 1920-1934.

 Holdings of Catholic records about Native Americans: